diogene5/aliemcards_cards/cards/cystitis-pyelonephritis-women.md

 ---
 title: Cystitis and Pyelonephritis in Women
 authors:
-    - Michelle Lin, MD
+  - 'Michelle Lin, MD'
 created: 2011/09/02
-updates:
+updated: null
 categories:
   - Infectious Disease
   - Genitourinary
 ---

 # Antibiotic Selection for Cystitis and Pyelonephritis in Women